All Episodes

 John Gottman told me about a lesbian couple he saw in his lab who were having a disagreement about whether one of them was being too flirty with men.

-Now just that that sentence.
+Now, just that sentence.

 See, ladies and gentlemen, I read the stitches on the fastball.